 Mi’kmaq (alternatively spelled Micmac, Migmaw or Mikmaw) is an aboriginal language spoken in eastern Canada; mainly in New Brunswick, Nova Scotia, the Gaspe coast, and also the northeastern United States.
 Several English words are borrowed for the Mi’kmaq language, including “caribou” and “toboggan”.

 An award-winning translation service provider based in North America, wintranslation has a fifteen year track record in managing complex multimedia and large-scale projects on time and on budget.
-Our company specializes in the translation of Canada’s aboriginal languages including Cree, Inuktitut, Inuinnaqtun, Ojibwe.
+Our company specializes in the translation of Canada’s aboriginal languages including Inuktitut, Inuinnaqtun, Malecite and Ojibwe.
 Please see our languages page for a full list of languages.

 Only working with highly qualified translators with subject area expertise, wintranslation employs a multi-step quality control process which includes a peer review evaluation to ensure the highest level of service quality.
 Our terminology and translation memory management service helps our clients centralize their linguistic assets.